seascapeautonomy/seascapeautonomy.github.io/_fieldwork/03-NorfolkIsland.md

 ![Norfolk Island 20025 AUV Survey Sites](assets/img/fieldwork/NorfolkIsland202505/NorfolkIsland2025Sites.png "Norfolk Island 2025 AUV Survey Sites")

-An overview of the sites visited by the AUV shown in green around Norfolk and Phillip Islands.
+*<small>An overview of the sites visited by the AUV shown in green around Norfolk and Phillip Islands.
 Each AUV dive covered 1-3km of transect, collecting detailed, high-resolution imagery of the seafloor.
 The bathymetric map of the seafloor around the islands was collected using LIDAR and acoustic data and was supplied by the Australian Hydrographic Office.
-AUV dives targeted particular seafloor features representing reefs around the islands at depths from 5-45m of water depth.
+AUV dives targeted particular seafloor features representing reefs around the islands at depths from 5-45m of water depth.</small>*

 {% include image-gallery-simple.html folder="/assets/img/fieldwork/NorfolkIsland202505/gallery" %}